 The members of the compensation committee are Ms. Strand, Mr. Montgomery and Mr. Sherman.
-Our board of directors determined that each of the members will be an "independent director" as defined by the Nasdaq Listing Rules applicable to members of a compensation committee.
-The board of directors determined that each of the members of the compensation committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act.
+Our Board determined that each of the members will be an "independent director" as defined by the Nasdaq Listing Rules applicable to members of a compensation committee.
+The Board determined that each of the members of the compensation committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act.
 The compensation committee will meet from time to time to consider matters for which approval by the committee is desirable or is required by law.